 by Jamie Wu

 Infused in the syncopated flickering of LA's bright lights is a curiosity.
 A curiosity for the unknown.
 A curiosity waiting to be explored by the swelling up of music, art and performance.
 Most artists share this curiosity but it's the ones hungry enough to pursue it that eventually realize its value.
 One such artist is the aspiring musician by the name of Zac West.
-[Originally from Grand Haven, Michigan, Zac has been making waves in the musical community of Los Angeles since moving to the city for college.
+[Originally from Grand Haven, Michigan, Zac has been making waves in the musical community of Los Angeles since moving to the city.
 I sat down with him to ask him where his love for music all began.

 HI: What inspired you to start making music?